 The preparation of the financial statements requires management to make estimates and assumptions that affect the amounts recorded in the financial statements, notes to financial statements and schedules.
 These estimates are based on management's knowledge of current events and actions that the Foundation may undertake in the future.
 Actual results may differ from these estimates.
-Significant estimates include the completeness of accounts payable and accrued charges.
+Significant estimates include the completeness of accounts payable and accrued charges as well as the allocation of expenses among the various programs and functions.